-The GLAMi (galleries, libraries, archives, and museums), Awards annually recognize and celebrate innovative projects in the cultural heritage sector.
-The Awards showcase the best work our field creates to engage, inform and excite the public, both on the Web and across the myriad digital platforms and contexts innovative culture practices take us.
-(Formally Best of the Web )
+The annual GLAMi (galleries, libraries, archives, and museums) Awards—formerly Best of the Web—recognize and celebrate innovative projects in the cultural heritage sector.
+The Awards, selected by a distinguished panel of judges, showcase the best work our field creates, both on the Web and in the myriad digital platforms and contexts where our community practices.

 Submitting Your Project

-Any museum, gallery, library or archive (GLAM) institution may submit their project(s) for award considerations.
-Agencies and media producers may submit their work in collaboration with the client institution.
-Projects must have been released to the public between April 2020 and April 2021.
+Any museum, gallery, library or archive (GLAM) institution may submit their project(s) for award consideration.
+Agencies and media producers may submit their work in collaboration with client institutions.

 Before completing the form, verify you’re a registered MW user.
 Not registered?
 Create your account now.